NarrativeScience-old/circleci-orb-workflow-manager/README.md

 This will create a DynamoDB table.
 You can tweak that template to align with your organization's standards or use the AWS console instead.

-### Permissions
+### IAM Permissions

-You need to allow your CircleCI AWS user to interact with the DynamoDB table.
+You need to allow your CircleCI AWS IAM user to interact with the DynamoDB table.
 Create a managed or inline policy and attach it to the IAM user:

 ```json
 {